dcunited001/dcunited001.github.io/_drafts/metanomics-metaprogramming.md

     replicated over 800 years
 - but are there other Y chromosome variants from the last 5000 years which were more prevalent than Genghis Khans?
+- honestly, this is incredibly immature, but i can't help it sometimes. that factoid about Genghis Khan is hilarious.

 ### Some cells modify their own genomes to augment behaviors